 As other communities have done historically, Chinese have migrated from Los Angeles to Orange County.

-The city of Irvine has the largest concentration of Chinese population with 33% of the Chinese voters in Orange County (see Table 12, pg 53).
+The city of Irvine has the largest concentration of Chinese population with 31% of the Chinese voters in Orange County (see Table 13, next page).
 The majority of the Chinese voters in Orange County are from Taiwan, but there has been an increase in the number of Chinese voters from mainland China as the country becomes more open to the Western world.

-In Orange County there is an estimated 70,597 Chinese residents based on the most recent 2007 American Community Survey One-Year Estimate.
-Of that about 38,000 were born outside of the United States.
+In Orange County there is an estimated 82,523 Chinese residents based on the most recent 2010 American Community Survey One-Year Estimate.
+Of that 51,735 were born outside of the United States.
 The Chinese voter community is mainly comprised of naturalized citizens from China, Taiwan and Hong Kong, mostly residing in suburban cities throughout the county.